Background pattern

 If you take more Briviact than you should, consult your doctor.
 You may feel dizzy and drowsy.

-You may also experience some of the following symptoms: feeling unwell, feeling like you are spinning, difficulty maintaining balance, anxiety, feeling extremely tired, irritability, aggression, difficulty sleeping, depression, suicidal thoughts or attempts.
+You may also experience some of the following symptoms: feeling unwell, feeling like you are spinning, problems with balance, anxiety, feeling very tired, irritability, aggression, difficulty sleeping, depression, thoughts or attempts to harm yourself or suicidal thoughts.

 If you forget to take Briviact